-Fentress helps organizations transition from a traditional office environment to agile offices that provide the optimal mix of collaborative and focused spaces based on workplace culture and activities.
-We also help organizations successfully adopt more mobile and flexible work practices as well as creating a workspace that promotes health and wellness.
+Fentress helps government agencies and departments transition from a traditional office environment to hybrid offices that provide the optimal mix of collaborative and focused spaces based on workplace culture and activities.
+We also help government offices successfully adopt more mobile and flexible work practices and create a workspace that promotes health and wellness.
 We help you create workplaces that are sustainable and adaptable during these evolving times.
-Changing your office space impacts many aspects of your organization that go well beyond the workstation.
+Changing your space impacts many aspects of your office that go well beyond the workstation.
 For that reason, our office plans and layouts are supported by both workforce analysis and change management.
 The steps in our process are summarized below.

 Employee engagement is a critical step in changing your space.
-In our view, a balance must be struck between the goals of the organization and the engagement of employees in space planning.
-For this reason, we recommend goal-setting sessions with management followed by a variety of efforts to promote employee engagement depending on the size and culture of the organization.
+In our view, a balance must be struck between the goals of the agency or department and the engagement of employees in space planning.
+For this reason, we recommend goal-setting sessions with management followed by a variety of efforts to promote employee engagement depending on the size and culture of the office.
 These efforts include town hall meetings, employee surveys, focus groups, interviews, and hands-on experience through space and technology workshops.

 Once the program of requirements has been finalized, the next step is to develop alternative office layouts that present options to enhance the flow of work.
 Neighborhoods or zones are typically presented to ensure that the different office divisions and employee work styles have the spaces needed in the right locations to effectively perform their work.
 Communal and shared spaces are also presented in a way that promotes employee wellness, provides easy access, and helps to break up the office into logical sections.

-We have been performing mobile work for over 30 years and are experts in how to assist other organizations with incorporating mobility as a workplace strategy.
-Mobility has many benefits, including reducing office space, protecting employee health, sustaining the environment, and promoting a greater home-work life balance.
+We have been performing mobile work for over 30 years and are experts in how to assist other government offices with incorporating mobility as a workplace strategy.
+Mobility has many benefits, including reducing office space, promoting employee health, sustaining the environment, and encouraging a greater home-work life balance.
 We assess how mobility can best fit into your work culture.
 We also design telework and related